 So, in the ion exchange process, magnesium and calcium are exchanged for sodium ions.
 Let’s have a looks at the explainer video below:

 2. Salt-Free Water Softener

-The second type, the salt-free water softener, is suitable for future use, and it is more beneficial to the environment.
+The second type, the salt-free water softener system, is suitable for future use, and is more beneficial to the environment.
 Unlike the salt-based water softener, it doesn’t yield wastewater from regenerating the media bed, and it doesn’t rely on sodium ions to function.
 Also, it doesn’t exchange calcium and magnesium for sodium ions.
 Instead, it just solidifies them so they are neutralized and can have no effect on the water.

 Both types of water softeners were built to inhibit the development of scales in the water pipes, pieces of equipment that function with water, and the plumbing system of the whole house.